St George’s Basilica

 Planning to visit Prague soon?
-Don’t forget to drop by St. George’s Basilica and know more about this historical religious landmark.
+Don’t forget to drop by the Prague Basilica of St. George and know more about this historical religious landmark.
 To help you plan your trip, we’ve created this handy guide for you.

 Established around 920 A.D. by Prince Vratislav I, St. George’s Basilica is considered one of Prague’s most historic landmarks.
 In 973 A.D., the basilica was enlarged with the founding of the Benedictine nuns, which paved the way for the construction of St. George’s Benedictine Convent.